Bootstrapping traceless symmetric $O(N)$ scalars: Focusing on

-In the same figure \ref{fig:SingleCorrelator3DIslandUpperKinkDtDsDb} we show a three dimensional version of the island we found in the single correlator using the assumptions $\Delta_{T'}>4.5$, $\Delta_{J'}>3$, $\dHook>2.05$ and $\Delta_{\bx}>1.3$.
-The use of mixed correlator and OPE scan does not shrink the region significantly.\footnote{When assuming a gap $\Delta_{T'}$ above the stress tensor in the mixed setup, we can enforce the ward identity $\lambda_{OOT}=\frac{\Delta_{O}}{\sqrt{C_T}}$.
+In the same figure \ref{fig:SingleCorrelator3DIslandUpperKinkDtDsDb} we show a three dimensional extension of the island we found using the single correlator bootstrap (shown in figure \ref{fig:FinalBoxIsland}).
+In order to avoid a four dimensional scan we replace the assumption on $\Delta_{\bx'}$ with its resulting lower bound $\Delta_{\bx}>1.3$.
+The use of the mixed correlator and OPE scan do not significantly shrink the $(\Delta_t,\Delta_s)$ space.\footnote{When assuming a gap $\Delta_{T'}$ above the stress tensor in the mixed setup, we can enforce the ward identity $\lambda_{OOT}=\frac{\Delta_{O}}{\sqrt{C_T}}$.
 This is very effective, resulting in much stronger bounds than the equivalent single correlator bounds.
 Bounds corresponding to various assumptions on the gap $\Delta_{T'}$ are shown in figure \ref{fig:OneRelSingletWithVariousStresspConstraintsMixedAndSingle}.
 We find that the peak in $\Delta_{T'}$ that we found earlier (see figure \ref{fig:islandsincreasingstresspgaps}) was given by a fake solution since it disappeared by the addition of additional bootstrap equations (without making any additional assumptions).
 The new peak is no longer located in the expected $ARP^3$ region and is instead located at a much higher value of $\Delta_s$ and lies closer to the O(9) model.
 Notably, the assumption $\Delta_{T'}>5.5$ that we occasionally used in the previous sections is excluded for all $\Delta_s$ close to the lattice bounds.
 This suggests more caution is required when interpreting peaks and plateaus as evidence for a theory living high within that peak.
 Even so the "fake" peaks location is very suggestive and might still correspond to the location of the true $ARP^3$ model.}